 Hi!
-My name is Daniel Grande, and I will be your Life Science, Earth Science or Biology teacher this year at North Star School.
+My name is Daniel Grande, and I will be your Life Science, Earth Science, Bio-Chemistry or Biology teacher this year at North Star School.
 I am so excited that you will be in my class this year!
 I can’t wait to meet you and start our year together.
 I know you are going to love Science and all the things it has to offer.

 I would like to start out by telling you a little bit about myself.
 First, I am from Cando and graduated from North Star School in 2013.
 After graduating I went on to study Life Science Education at Minnesota State University Moorhead.
 I played football their as well for five years and enjoyed every minute of it.
 I live in town now and enjoy being back in the community.
 Some of my hobbies are camping, reading, and being with my friends and family.